porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 ## 7. And that's the tea!
 Takeaways from this tutorial:
-1. Virtual environments are a powerful tool for keeping your local development environment flexible, and for collaborating with other data scientists / software engineers.
+1. Virtual environments are a **powerful tool for keeping your local development environment flexible, and for collaborating with other data scientists / software engineers.**
-2. `venv` is my top pick for creating and managing environments, but in the case of projects with C-dependencies (see many of the SciPy packages), `conda` is a good alternative.
+2. **`venv` is my favorite tool for creating and managing environments**, but in the case of projects with C-dependencies (see many of the SciPy packages), `conda` is a good alternative.
-3. `requirements.txt` files are your friend (if not using `pipenv`).
+3. **`requirements.txt` files are your friend** (if not using `pipenv`).

-Thanks for reading, now go reward yourself with a cup of tea for making it through the tutorial!
+Thanks for reading!
+(Now go reward yourself with a cup of tea for making it through the tutorial).

 ![tea-party](/assets/img/tea-mood.png)